longturn/freeciv21/docs/Contributing/visual-studio.rst

 :file:`windows-debug` configuration preset as defined in :file:`CMakePresets.json`.
 On the :guilabel:`Standard` toolbar, which is enabled by default, you will click the :guilabel:`Target System` drop down box and pick the :strong:`Local Machine` option.
-Next you will click the :guilabel:`Configuration` drop down box and pick the :strong:`windows-release` or :strong:`windows-debug` option.
-Visual Studio will then automatically populate the :guilabel:`Build Preset` drop down box based on what you select for :guilabel:`Configuration`.
+Next you will click the :guilabel:`Configuration` drop down box and pick the :strong:`windows-release` or :strong:`windows-debug` option (debug is preferred for development).

 With these options set you will lastly click :menuselection:`Project --> Configure Cache`.
 When this process is complete you can then compile (build) by clicking :menuselection:`Build --> Build All`.
 Visual Studio will compile all targets for Freeciv21 and place the output into the :file:`build-vs` directory.
 If you want to install Freeciv21 to test any work you are doing, you can go to :menuselection:`Build --> install Freeciv21`.
 When complete, you should find a fully functional install in the :file:`build-vs/install` directory.

 .. note:: The preferred :guilabel:`Configuration` is :strong:`debug-windows`, especially if you want to troubleshoot code with the built-in debugger and also if you plan to use the unit test feature ``CTest``.